Garden133 Firmware: Power-Efficient C++ Code For ESP32, With Deep Sleep and LoRa

 Here is the Home Assistant device view after this message was parsed.

-The firmware for both the satellite units and the base station are based on the og35 library.
+I wrote the firmware for these devices using my og3 library.
 Here, “og” stands for original gangsta because it is an old-school C++ library and application framework, not one of those trendy YAML-based frameworks like ESPHome that the kids these days are using.
 This is partly because I want the control that writing firmware directly in C++ provides, and partly because I’m a programmer so my hobby projects involve real programming, dammit!

 graph LR